Megyn Kelly’s NBC Debut: When She’ll Return To TV

 Megyn Kelly’s NBC debut is coming sooner than people might think.
 She left the Fox News Channel earlier this year in search of a better fit for her work schedule.
-The 46-year-old will take on a variety of broadcasting duties at NBC that will consist of a one-hour morning news program, a daytime show, and a Sunday evening news magazine.
+The 46-year-old will take on a variety of broadcasting duties at NBC that will consist of a 1-hour morning news program, a daytime show, and a Sunday evening news magazine.
 She’ll also anchor special coverage of political and other breaking news events.

 NBC News Group chairman Andrew Lack spoke at a breakfast panel in New York’s IESE Business School to discuss the hiring of Megyn Kelly and how the media is being skewered by the Trump administration.